Foundation / Corporation

 National Endowment for the Humanities (NEH) - Humanities Guåhan (HG)

-Grants to Guam nonprofit organizations, institutions, and ad-hoc groups to support humanities activities that are available to the public.
-First-time applicants must attend a mandatory workshop.
-Some grants require the applicant to submit a preliminary proposal prior to submitting an application.
+Grants to Guam nonprofit organizations, institutions, and groups to support humanities activities that are available to the public.
+First-time applicants must attend an information workshop prior to applying.
 Funding is intended to support innovative programming that encourages discussion between diverse groups.
+The primary consideration with regard to format is whether it is appropriate for the audience and project content, as well as whether it is cost-effective.

 Eligible formats for programs may include, but are not limited to:

 Proposal Planning Grants may be awarded to applicants for program planning and grant writing assistance for proposals that will be submitted to Humanities Guåhan.
 The grant is intended primarily for small groups with limited staff or village organizations.
-For more information, see the Guidelines in the Supporting Documents section below.
+The award pays for the services of a scholar to visit the organization, talk with their planning committee about program ideas, and assist in the proposal writing process.

 GrantWatch ID#: 157446